MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/lab-env.md

 4. On the **Product registration** page, enter information in the boxes.
 In the **Product key** boxes, enter the product key you received with Service Manager, or alternatively, select **Install as an evaluation edition \(180 day trial\)?.** Read the Microsoft Software License Terms, and, if applicable, select **I have read, understood, and agree with the terms of the license agreement**, and select **Next**.
 5. On the **Installation location** page, verify that sufficient free disk space is available, and select **Next**.
 If necessary, select **Browse** to change the location in which the Service Manager data warehouse management server will be installed.
 6. On the **System check results** page, ensure that prerequisites passed or at least passed with warnings, and select **Next**.
 7. On the **Configure data warehouse databases** page, Service Manager checks the computer you're using to see if it can host the data warehouse databases.
-For this configuration, confirm that the database server is the computer on which you're installing the data warehouse management server, and then click **Next**.
+For this configuration, confirm that the database server is the computer on which you're installing the data warehouse management server, and then select **Next**.

     > [!WARNING]
     >  A warning message appears if you're using the default collation \(SQL\_Latin1\_General\_CP1\_CI\_AS\).
 Support for multiple languages in Service Manager isn't possible when you're using the default collation.
 If later you decide to support multiple languages using a different collation, you have to re\-install SQL Server.